Mentor Development Workshops

 The cross-disciplinary content covers maintaining effective communication, establishing expectations and promoting professional development.

-Workshop faculty director and staff: Mercedes Carnethon, PhD, Vice Chair for the Department of Preventive Medicine, Chief of Epidemiology in the Department of Preventive Medicine and professor of Preventive Medicine (Epidemiology); Jaime Ziegler, Program Manager, Center for Education and Career Development.
+Workshop faculty director and staff: Mercedes Carnethon, PhD, Vice Chair for the Department of Preventive Medicine, Chief of Epidemiology in the Department of Preventive Medicine and professor of Preventive Medicine (Epidemiology); Jaime Ziegler, Program Coordinator, Center for Education and Career Development.

 If you have questions, please contact the Center for Education and Career Development navigator.Back to top